SN2017ckj: A linearly declining Type IIb supernova with a relatively massive hydrogen envelope: Spectroscopy

-In the first observed spectrum at +3.0\,d, the narrow emission line of \ha and \Heii likely originates from the recombination of CSM that was flash-ionized by the initial shock-breakout radiation pulse \citep[see e.g.][]{1985ApJ...289...52N,2014Natur.509..471G}.
-The flash-ionized emission-line profiles of \ha and \Heii could be described by a combination of a broad Lorentzian and narrow Gaussian components \citep[e.g.][]{2017NatPh..13..510Y}.
-However, for SN\,2017ckj, the flash-ionized emission components cannot be clearly decomposed due to the limited resolution of the early-time spectra.
+In the first observed spectrum at +3.0\,d, the narrow emission line of \ha and \Heii likely originates from the recombination of CSM that was flash-ionised by the initial shock-breakout radiation pulse \citep[see e.g.][]{1985ApJ...289...52N,2014Natur.509..471G}.
+The flash-ionised emission-line profiles of \ha and \Heii could be described by a combination of a broad Lorentzian and narrow Gaussian components \citep[e.g.][]{2017NatPh..13..510Y}.
+However, for SN\,2017ckj, the flash-ionised emission components cannot be clearly decomposed due to the limited resolution of the early-time spectra.
 The full width at half maximum (FWHM) of the overall \ha profile is approximately 700\,$\rm km\,s^{-1}$, while that of the \Heii profile is about 1100\,$\rm km\,s^{-1}$.

-Assuming that the \ha emission arises from recombination in CSM photoionized by the shock breakout, we can estimate the progenitor mass-loss rate.
+Assuming that the \ha emission arises from recombination in CSM photoionised by the shock breakout, we can estimate the progenitor mass-loss rate.
 For this order-of-magnitude estimate, we neglect the additional complexities introduced by light travel time effects \citep{2019MNRAS.483.3762K}.
-The \ha recombination luminosity of a fully ionized hydrogen wind is given by:
+The \ha recombination luminosity of a fully ionised hydrogen wind is given by:

 where $\dot{M}$ is the mass-loss rate, $\alpha_{\mathrm{H} \alpha}$ is the Case B \ha recombination coefficient, representing the portion of the total Case B recombination coefficient that ultimately produces a \ha photon \citep{1995MNRAS.272...41S,2014AN....335..841T}, and $\epsilon_{\mathrm{H} \alpha} = 1.89\, \mathrm{eV}$ is the energy of a \ha photon.
 Here, $v_w$ denotes the wind velocity, $m_p$ is the proton mass, and $R_{\mathrm{in}}$ represents the inner edge of the wind.